Ogoa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10
 Task 2
 This program contains a function that prints 10 rows of the alphabet in lowercase, followed by a new line.

+3-islower.c
+Task 3
+This program contains a function that checks for the lowercase character.
+It returns 1 if the character is lowercase and 0 if otherwise.